Robinson won't appear at Trump's North Carolina rally after report on online posts, AP sources say

 “Let me reassure you the things that you will see in that story — those are not the words of Mark Robinson,” he told supporters in a video released by his campaign.
 “You know my words.
 You know my character.”

-State law says a gubernatorial nominee had until Thursday night to withdraw as a candidate, the day before the first absentee ballots requested by military and overseas voters are distributed.
-The State Board of Elections is unaware of any such withdrawal notice, spokesperson Pat Gannon said.
-State Republican leaders could have picked a replacement had a withdrawal occurred.
+State law says a gubernatorial nominee had until the day before the first absentee ballots requested by military and overseas voters are distributed to withdraw.
+They were distributed starting Friday.

-“We are staying in this race," Robinson said in the video.
-"We are in it to win it."

 Robinson has a history of inflammatory comments that Stein has said made him too extreme to lead North Carolina.
 They already have contributed to the prospect that campaign struggles for Robinson could help Democratic Vice President Kamala Harris win the state's 16 electoral votes.

+The Democratic National Committee is also running billboards in three major cities showing a photo of Robinson and Trump and comments Trump has said about him.
+And a fundraising appeal Friday by Jeff Jackson, Democratic attorney general candidate, also includes a past video showing Republican opponent Dan Bishop saying he endorsed Robinson.

+“Every North Carolinian when they go to vote ought to look at whether a candidate has done that, because that sends a strong message about who you are as a candidate,” Democratic Gov. Roy Cooper, a top Harris surrogate, said at a Friday news conference.

-CNN, which describes a series of comments that it said Robinson posted on the message board more than a decade ago, sent tremors through the state’s political class.
-While the state Republican Party came to Robinson’s defense, individual GOP leaders raised concerns and suggested Robinson needed to address the allegations more fully.
+CNN's story, which describes a series of comments that it said Robinson posted on the message board more than a decade ago, sent tremors through the state’s political class, particularly Republicans.

+While the state Republican Party came to Robinson’s defense late Thursday pointing out he's “categorically denied the allegations,” party Chairman Jason Simmons put out his own statement Friday calling them “deeply troubling” and that Robinson "needs to explain them to the people of North Carolina.”

+U.S. Sen. Thom Tillis, R-N.C., who endorsed a Robinson rival in the primary, said on X that Thursday "was a tough day, but we must stay focused on the races we can win."
+He didn't mention the governor's race.

 The Associated Press has not independently confirmed that Robinson wrote and posted the messages.
 CNN said it matched details of the account on the pornographic website forum to other online accounts held by Robinson by comparing usernames, a known email address and his full name.